iocchi/x11-opengl-docker/README.md

 ## Test programs

-In the container (not needed if started with docker-compose9
+In the container (not needed if started with docker-compose)

     xclock &